stacks-network/docs/concepts/sbtc/clarity-contracts/README.md

 ## Conclusion

-These contracts work together to create a decentralized system for managing sBTC, a synthetic representation of Bitcoin on the Stacks blockchain.
+Collectively, these contracts work together to create a decentralized system for managing sBTC, a synthetic representation of Bitcoin on the Stacks blockchain.
 The contracts handle key operations such as minting sBTC through deposits, burning sBTC through withdrawals, managing the signer set, and maintaining the overall state of the protocol.